 The Graffiti Gallery offers emerging young artists an opportunity to show their work through The Urban TALKS Speaker Series.
-This series takes place 4 times per year with 4 major themes, each theme includes an art exhibit at the Graffiti Gallery alongside multiple workshops involving the chosen Topic/art form.
-Guest artists (both International and local) work with young and emerging artists to develop exciting ways to use the arts as a tool to engage with social justice issues that fosters the development of essential skills including: increased self-confidence, social tolerance, abilities to work within team environment, increased feelings of belonging within our communities and aspirations for success for future endeavours.
+This series takes place 4 times per year with 4 major themes, each theme includes an art exhibit at the Graffiti Gallery alongside multiple workshops involving the chosen topic or art form.
+Guest artists (both international and local) work with young and emerging artists to develop exciting ways to use the arts as a tool to engage with social justice issues that fosters the development of essential skills including: increased self-confidence, social tolerance, abilities to work within team environment, increased feelings of belonging within our communities and aspirations for success for future endeavours.

 If you are interested in renting the gallery space please inquire at firstname.lastname@example.org